giuliodondi/kOS-Shuttle_OPS1/README.md

   - disable SSME gimballing
   - trigger ET sep
   - command an RCS vertical translation manoeuvre
-  - close the umbilical doors
+  - actuate the umbilical doors, if you find them open it means they were closed at liftoff
 - The program then prints a message in the message window, displaying the results of an orbital analysis calculating the erros with respect to the targeted orbit
 - 5 seconds after this, the program will quit itself
 - **Do not forget that the nominal ascent puts the shuttle on a trajectory that dips back into the atmosphere for ET disposal.
 You must perform manually an OMS bun to circularise.**